rob-myers/rob-myers.github.io/docs/plan.md

   - ✅ Rooms can themselves have holes (from allWalls[i] where i ≥ 1)
     - ✅ Examples: 101, 102, 302
     - ✅ Important for _visibility ray casts_
-  - 🤔 Saw empty holeId in 301 i.e. `15`
+  - 🤔 Saw empty roomId in 301 i.e. `15`
-  - BUG render-npc cannot deal with nested transforms
+  - BUG `render-npc` cannot deal with nested transforms
     - g.transform inside a use
-    - maybe saw another example for g.transform of frame
+    - g.transform of frame
-  - navPoly should be a single polygon?
+  - navPoly must be a single polygon?
   - Fix HMR of NavDemo1 when remove a geomorph (out of order index?)
   - Support window tags `dark-front` and `dark-back` instead of `one-way`
   - Move light polygon computations into `lazy` i.e. reuse
+  - Easier to toggle doors on mobile

 - 🚧 `NavDemo1`
   - ✅ Circle with heart-beat and breath